djmgit/scribble/README.md

 ## Scribble CLI

+## What is Scribble

+Scribble is primarily a terminal based note taking application for devs.
+It allow us to create notes, view existing notes, search existing notes, delete notes from the terminal itself.
+We can take note while working on terminal without switching to any other web based or desktop based application.

+Scribble CLI used [Scribble API](https://github.com/djmgit/scribble_api) as the backend API for data and auth services.

 ## Setting up Scribble

 Scribble CLI, as of now has to be built from the source.
 It is extremely easy and can be seen below :